Skip to main content

 Beef Noodle Soup (Niu Rou Mian)

-Taiwan's national dish featuring tender beef, rich broth (tomato or classic), and chewy noodles.
-Fuhong Beef Noodles in Taipei is local favorite, Yi Pin on Yong Kang Street famous for tomato broth.
-November Beef Noodle Festival celebrates annually.
+Taiwan's national dish: tender beef, a deep broth (either tomato or classic), and chewy noodles.
+Fuhong Beef Noodles in Taipei is a local favorite, while Yi Pin on Yong Kang Street is known for its tomato broth.
+The November Beef Noodle Festival marks it every year.

 Xiaolongbao (Soup Dumplings)